Your Cart (0)

 The mitigation:

 Treat AI systems with access to sensitive data or the ability to take actions as security boundaries.
 Input validation, output monitoring, and least-privilege design (the AI only has access to what it needs for the specific task) limit the damage from successful injection attempts.
+Separate the model that reads untrusted content from the model that takes authenticated actions, so that a compromised reader cannot execute transactions.
+Require human approval for any irreversible action (sending external email, issuing credit, modifying customer records).
+Log every tool call the model makes, and alert on anomalies in the same monitoring stack that covers the rest of your infrastructure and web hosting and maintenance.
 Work with implementers who understand prompt injection and design for it explicitly.

 AI Hallucinations in High-Stakes Contexts

 AI language models produce plausible-sounding incorrect information with confidence.
-This is a capability characteristic, not a bug that will be fixed.
+This is a capability characteristic, not a bug that will be fixed in the next release.

 The risk:

 Legal teams using AI to research case precedent and getting invented citations.
+In 2023 and 2024, multiple US law firms were sanctioned after filings cited cases that did not exist.
 Compliance teams using AI to check regulations and getting outdated or incorrect information.
-Customer service AI citing product specifications that don't exist.
-The risk isn't that AI occasionally makes mistakes — all information sources do.
-The risk is that AI mistakes are delivered with confident, authoritative language that doesn't signal uncertainty.
+Customer service AI citing product specifications that do not exist, which then become an implicit commitment the company has to honor.
+Marketing teams publishing statistics generated by a model that hallucinated the source.
+The risk is not that AI occasionally makes mistakes.
+All information sources do.
+The risk is that AI mistakes are delivered with confident, authoritative language that does not signal uncertainty, and that the mistakes then get repeated downstream by people who trust the original output.

 The mitigation: